prknezek/MCB/README.md

 Since 10/18/2023 the tutorial has been completed.
 Future Implementations:
 - Implement repetition draw detection
-- Make the bot UCI complient (GUI)
+- Make the bot UCI compliant (GUI)
 - Implement the search and evaluation functions
 - Transposition tables